naturally-intelligent/arcade-game-launcher/README.md

 5. The capsule must be named **capsule** with the following extensions supported: jpg, jpeg, png
 6. The background image bust be named **bg** with the following extensions supported: jpg, jpeg, png
 7. In **description.txt**, put the description you want to see below your game capsule in the launcher
+8. In the optional **config.ini** you can override the above values and add more details.

 Here's an example folder
 game_launcher.exe